 These are great snacking peas.
 They produce large peas encased in a thick pod that you can also eat.
 Snap peas are crispy and often sold in snack bags and sometimes used in Asian cooking as well.
 Common varieties are Sugar Ann, Sugar Snap, and Cascadia.

 Peas contain loads of nutrition.
 They’re high in protein and fiber, providing eight grams of each in a one-cup serving.
 They also offer a well-balanced amino acid profile.
-While there are less sources of the amino acid lysine on a plant-based diet, peas are an excellent source of it.
+While there are fewer sources of the amino acid lysine on a plant-based diet, peas are an excellent source of it.

 They’re also high in an array of micronutrients.
 For example, peas are rich in copper, manganese, and phosphorus, as well as in B vitamins and in vitamins A, K1, and C. In fact, a single one-cup serving of peas provides 97% of your daily value for vitamin C.